ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 A frontend is a virtual machine which has a software environment very close to the one deployed on the nodes by default.
 There, users will be able to reserve resources, start deployment, and more.

-**If you haven't done it before, generate a SSH key and put your public key on Grid'5000 User Management System**.
+**If you haven't done it before, generate an SSH key and put your public key on Grid'5000 User Management System**.
 This is done with the `ssh-keygen` command:

 ```bash